Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Numerical results

 Of course, the most famous self-shrinker for mean curvature flow in $\bR^{n+1}$, with extinction time 1, is the sphere of radius $\sqrt{2\,n}$, see e.g.\ \cite{ColdingM12}.
 In the context of the metric \eqref{eq:gAngenent}, these correspond to geodesics in the shape of semicircles with radius $\sqrt{2\,n}$.
 For $n=2$ and $n=3$ we show an evolution each for elastic flow towards these geodesics, see Figure~\ref{fig:pwfwfang_sphere23} for details, where in each case as initial data we choose a semicircle of radius $n-1$.
+For the two geodesics displayed in Figure~\ref{fig:pwfwfang_sphere23}, our computed values for the final discrete length $L_g^h(\vec X^M)$ are $2.94$ and $5.15$, giving approximate values for the entropy of the associated spheres of $1.47$ and $1.45$.
+We remark that these values agree very well with the known values from \cite[Examples~A.3]{Stone94}, which are known to converge to $\sqrt{2}$ as $n\to\infty$, recall \cite[Lemma~A.4]{Stone94}.

+In order to investigate the numerical accuracy of our proposed method, in Table~\ref{tab:sphere2} we compare the numerical steady state solutions of elastic flow in the case $n=2$ with a semicircle of radius $2$, as well as their respective induced entropy values.
+That is, we list the errors $\mathcal{E}^M = \max_{j=0,\ldots,J} | 2 - |\vec X^M(q_j)| |$ and $e^M = |\frac12 L_g^h(\vec X^M) - \frac 4e|$ for increasing values of $J$.
+Here we fix $T=10$ and $\ttau=10^{-5}$, and always start from the approximation of a unit semicircle.
+The results presented in Table~\ref{tab:sphere2} appear to show a convergence rate of $1.5$ for the discrete $L^\infty$ error $\mathcal{E}^M$, while the entropy error $e^M$ appears to converge quadratically.

 The final simulations in this subsection are devoted to finding self-shrinkers for mean curvature flow that are non-embedded, inspired by the work \cite{DruganK17}.
 We begin with an experiment for a closed curve with seven self-intersections, see Figure~\ref{fig:DruganK17fig6}.
-Under elastic flow the curve evolves towards the generating curve of a non-embedded shelf-shrinker for mean curvature flow.
+Under elastic flow the curve evolves towards the generating curve of a non-embedded self-shrinker for mean curvature flow.
 In fact, the steady state corresponds to the shape in \cite[Figure~6]{DruganK17}.
 Due to the large energy decrease at the beginning of the evolution, we use an adaptive time stepping strategy with $\ttau_{\min} = 10^{-7}$ and $\ttau_{\max} = 10^{-6}$.
 The spatial discretisation uses $J=512$.
 The discrete energy of the final solution satisfies $|\widetilde W^M_g| < 10^{-9}$, confirming that we are indeed approximating a geodesic.
+We note that the discrete geodesic length of the final curve is $10.53$, giving an entropy of $5.26$.